 Federal Reserve orders Credit Suisse to strengthen anti-money laundering policies

-The U.S. Federal Reserve ordered Credit Suisse Group AG on Friday to strengthen its anti-money laundering policies after bank examiners found deficiencies in its U.S. operations.

-WASHINGTON: The U.S. Federal Reserve ordered Credit Suisse Group AG on Friday to strengthen its anti-money laundering policies after bank examiners found deficiencies in its U.S. operations.
+WASHINGTON: The US Federal Reserve ordered Credit Suisse on Friday (Dec 22) to strengthen its anti-money laundering policies after bank examiners found deficiencies in its US operations.

 The order directs the bank to adopt a formal plan to overhaul its policies within 90 days to ensure it is appropriately monitoring for illicit activity, and regularly report to the regulator on its progress.